ONSdigital/eq-questionnaire-runner/doc/architecture/decisions/0011-simplejson-orjson-python-rapidjson.md

 ### Orjson changes required

-- As Load (file-like object) replaced with
+- load (file-like object) replaced with

 ```
     with open(schema_path, "rb") as f: